I-3-7-40.Preparation of Remand Order

 Specify what evidence is needed and why.

 Cite pertinent conflicts in the record.

 Follow current instructions on pertinent circuit case law.
-If the hearing decision did not adequately respond to issues which are of particular concern in that circuit, the analyst must so specify in the remand order.
+If the hearing decision did not adequately respond to issues that are of particular concern in that circuit, the analyst must specify those relevant issues in the remand order.

-Identify the new and material evidence which the claimant submitted to the Appeals Council and which is a basis for the remand.
+Identify any new and material evidence submitted by the claimant to the AC and that is a basis for the remand.

-In addition, remember that correct spelling and grammar are important to all readers.
-Proofread the remand order before forwarding it to the Appeals Council for review.
+Remember that correct spelling and grammar are important to all readers.
+Proofread the remand order before forwarding it to the AC for review.

-Appeals Council remand orders are ordinarily assigned to the same ALJ who issued the decision or dismissal (See I-2-1-55).
+AC ordinarily assigns remand orders to the same ALJ who issued the decision or dismissal (see Hearing, Appeals and Litigation Law manual I-2-1-55).

-Forward the file with the recommendation and remand order package (e.g., remand order, cover letter, and route slip) to the Appeals Council for approval.
+Forward the file with the recommendation and remand order package (e.g., remand order, cover letter, and route slip) to the AC for approval.